akhilk2802/BigDataSystems/gaia-openai-validations/README.md

 - Evaluate - Model Metrics (BLEU Score)
 - Huggingface Hub - Authentication and API Management
 - Python-dotenv - Environment Variable Management

+ETL Pipeline Flow

+1. Extract
+	•	Data is extracted from Hugging Face’s GAIA dataset using the Hugging Face Hub API.

+2. Transform
+	•	Annotator Metadata and file information are cleaned and transformed using pandas.
+	•	Data is converted to SQL and uploaded to AWS RDS.

+3. Load
+	•	Metadata is stored in PostgreSQL on AWS RDS.
+	•	Files are uploaded to AWS S3.
+	•	File paths and metadata URLs are updated in PostgreSQL.

 ### Installation and Setup: